kvmduc/TEAM-topo-evo-traffic-forecasting/README.md

 Code for "**T**opological **E**volution-**a**ware Fra**m**ework for Traffic Forecasting"（VLDB 2025).

-TEAM is a traffic forecasting framework that utilize continual learning algorithm to handle evolution of topology of traffic road network (expanding or removing)
+TEAM is a traffic forecasting framework that utilizes continual learning algorithm to handle the evolution of topology of traffic road network (expanding or removing)

 ## Introduction